• Skip to primary navigation

 What chocolate is the best melting chocolate?

 I highly recommend using Ghirardelli Melting Wafers.
-They are gluten free, and they melt really nicely.
+They are gluten free, and they melt nicely.
 You can add food coloring to the white chocolate to make colorful chocolate.

 How far ahead can you make cakesicles?